 1-1 teaching is always a good option for extra cash while you are teaching abroad.
 Although each teacher can set their own rates, most teachers charge between $15-$35USD per hour.
 There are many businesses that will arrange for their employees and executives to receive further English training, so this is definitely an opportunity for those teaching here.

 Things to consider about teaching ESL in Saudi Arabia

 If you’d like to teach English in Saudi Arabia, there are a few things to consider before applying:

-- There is not as many tourist activities as other Middle East countries;
+- There are not as many tourist activities as in other Middle East countries;

 - Men and women are segregated;

 - Women are required to wear head coverings, and are not permitted to drive;

 - Local laws are strict and require your attention to ensure you don’t end up in trouble;